Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 How to Forage Lion’s Mane

-If you're a mushroom forager, you can try to find and pick lion's mane from the source.
-It grows in the northern United States and Canada on the dead, dying, or fallen hardwood like oak and beech.
-They can generally be found during cooler weather months, before frost sets in.
-In many areas where Lion’s Mane mushroom can be found, this means early-to-late fall, and for milder climates that could extend into December.
-There are no toxic lookalikes, so it is an easier mushroom to identify without risk of accidental poisoning.
+In many areas where lion’s mane mushroom can be found, this means early-to-late fall and for milder climates that could extend into December.
+There are no toxic lookalikes, so it’s an easier mushroom to identify without risk of accidental poisoning.

 Foraging Lion's Mane Mushroom